top of page

 Rebbetzin Dr. Caroline Peyser Bollag is a clinical psychologist with a private practice.
 She also serves as the clinical director of a psychological clinic and in the past taught Talmud for ten years at a women’s seminary in Jerusalem.

-The Zemer HaZayit synagogue was established with the support of Rabbi Dr. Shlomo Riskin who is the Chief Rabbi of Efrat and one of the town’s founders.
+The Spitz Zemer HaZayit synagogue was established with the support of Rabbi Dr. Shlomo Riskin who is the Chief Rabbi of Efrat and one of the town’s founders.
 All synagogue decisions involving Jewish law are made with Rabbi Riskin’s approval.
 He frequently participates in tefillot and gives sermons on special occasions.
 Rabbi Riskin acknowledges that Zemer HaZayit fills a religious and social void within Efrat and recognizes the need for the congregation to have a permanent building.

 Rabbi Riskin is an internationally renowned educator, speaker and author and attained rabbinical ordination at Yeshiva University from his mentor, Rabbi Joseph Soloveitchik.
 He holds a Ph.D. in Jewish History from New York University and is one of the leading voices in the modern Orthodox world.
 In 1983, Rabbi Riskin left a thriving career as spiritual leader of Manhattan’s Lincoln Square Synagogue to make aliyah and become founding chief rabbi of Efrat.